Differential orbifold K-Theory

-This is a $Spin^c$-connection on $T^vq$ which refines $\nabla^{T^vq}$ and has the same central curvature as $\tilde \nabla^{\oplus}$. } Locally we can define the family of Dirac bundles $p_!V:=S(T^vq)\otimes Z$.
-It is easy to see that this bundle is well-defined independent of the choices of local $Spin^c$-structure and therefore a globally defined family of Dirac bundles.
+This is a $Spin^c$-connection on $T^vq$ which refines $\nabla^{T^vq}$ and has the same central curvature as $\tilde \nabla^{\oplus}$.
+Locally we can define the family of Dirac bundles $p_!V:=S(T^vq)\otimes Z$.
+One can show that this bundle is well-defined independent of the choices of local $Spin^c$-structure and therefore a globally defined family of Dirac bundles.

-{\it Remark: } Note that the notion of locality in the realm of orbifolds is more complicated than it might appear at the first glace.
-To say that we choose a local $Spin^c$-structure means that we use an orbifold atlas $A\to B$ and consider an open subset $U\subset A$, and that we choose a $Spin^c$-structure after pulling the family back to $U$.
-Thus in particular we do not (and can not) require that it is equivariant with respect to the local automorphism groupoid $U\times_BU\Rightarrow U$.
+\begin{remark} Note that the notion of locality in the realm of orbifolds is more complicated than it might appear at first glace.
+To say that we choose a local $Spin^c$-structure means that we use an orbifold atlas $A\to B$ and choose a $Spin^c$-structure after pulling the family back to $A$.
+Thus in particular we do not (and can not) require that it is equivariant with respect to the local automorphism groupoid $A\times_BA\Rightarrow A$.
 Therefore our twisting bundle $Z$ is not equivariant, too.
-On the other hand, the tensor product $S^c(T^vq)\otimes Z$ is completely canonical and thus is equivariant.
+On the other hand, the tensor product $S^c(T^vq)\otimes Z$ is completely canonical and thus is equivariant. \end{remark}

 \begin{ddd} Let $p_!\cE$ denote the geometric family given by $q\colon E\to B$ and $p_!V\to E$ with the geometric structures defined above. \end{ddd}